 Analyst: Stephen McNamara

 This annual report offers a wealth of information on the mobile markets in the Middle East.
-Subjects covered include:
+Counties covered:

-For those needing high level strategic information and objective analysis on the mobile telephony and mobile data markets in the Middle East, this report is essential reading and provides further information on:
+For those needing high level strategic information and objective analysis on the mobile telephony and mobile data markets in the Middle East, this report is essential reading and gives further information on:

 Data in this report is the latest available at the time of preparation and may not be for the current year.